On this page:

 A Pap test screens for cancer of the cervix (the passageway between the vagina and the uterus).
 A Pap test can also be used to screen for non-visible (subclinical) human papilloma virus (HPV) infection.
 The Pap test is not a specific test for HPV, although sometimes the results suggest that HPV might be present.

 A Pap test is a procedure performed by your clinician during which a sample of cells is collected from your cervix.
 Some individuals may experience minor discomfort with this procedure.
+It is a sensitive procedure and a chaperone will be provided.

 Cells are then sent to a laboratory and examined for any abnormal cells, which may be caused by HPV infection.